codaris/UnderDeskBike/Documentation/index.md

 * Lots of constant zeros and a few constant values that can be ignored.
 * Some values are bytes and some values are words.
-* Some values increased continuously while others were directly related to how fast I was peddling.
-These latter values were also zero when not peddling.
+* Some values increased continuously while others were directly related to how fast I was pedaling.
+These latter values were also zero when not pedaling.

 Based on these observations I wrote code the break the data down into 9 different byte and word fields.
 I ran my console app again during a workout to collect these values into CSV and then threw it into Excel for analysis.
 Most of the values became pretty obvious by looking at them.
 The slowest part for me was figuring out the bike sends imperial measurements instead of metric.
 The 9 fields in order:

 * The current second of workout.
 This value goes from 0 to 59 over and over.
 If you sample faster than every second this value will stay the same for multiple samples.
 * The distance in hundredths of a mile.
 * The workout time in seconds.
-This starts at zero and continues increasing for as long as I am peddling.
-When I stop peddling this value will stay the same.
+This starts at zero and continues increasing for as long as I am pedaling.
+When I stop pedaling this value will stay the same.
 * Speed in tenths of a mile per hour.
 * Rotations per minute.
 * Unknown (one byte).
 Seems related to workout speed but if not moving it increases by one every second and periodically resets to a value and then keeps counting.